§ 21-28-3.32. Electronic prescription database. [Effective until January 1, 2023.]

 (5) The Drug Enforcement Administration pharmacy number of the pharmacy filling the prescription.

 (c) The department shall disclose any information relating to a patient maintained in the prescription-drug-monitoring database to that patient, at no cost to the patient, within thirty (30) business days after the department receives a written request from the patient for the information.
 This information shall include the records maintained by the department pursuant to subsection (e).
-Notwithstanding the above, the department may, at the request of the law-enforcement agency, withhold, for up to sixty (60) days following the conclusion of a law-enforcement investigation, the disclosure to the patient that information has been obtained pursuant to subdivision (a)(4).
+Notwithstanding the above, the department may, at the request of the law-enforcement agency, withhold, for up to sixty (60) days following the conclusion of a law-enforcement investigation that has been confirmed by the department, the disclosure to the patient that information has been obtained pursuant to subsections (a)(4) and (a)(5) of this section.

 (d) A patient may request, from the dispensing pharmacy, correction of any inaccurate information contained within the prescription-drug-monitoring database in accordance with the procedure specified by § 5-37.3-5(c).